InMode (NASDAQ:INMD) Updates Q2 2021 Earnings Guidance

-InMode (NASDAQ:INMD) updated its second quarter 2021 earnings guidance on Monday.
+InMode (NASDAQ:INMD) issued an update on its second quarter 2021 earnings guidance on Monday morning.
 The company provided earnings per share guidance of $1.000-$1.010 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.650.
 The company issued revenue guidance of $86.50 million-$87 million, compared to the consensus revenue estimate of $65.98 million.InMode also updated its FY 2021 guidance to EPS.

-A number of equities analysts recently weighed in on the stock.
-Robert W. Baird boosted their target price on shares of InMode from $84.00 to $104.00 and gave the stock an outperform rating in a report on Thursday, May 6th.
-Barclays upped their price objective on shares of InMode from $92.00 to $120.00 and gave the company an overweight rating in a report on Tuesday.
-Canaccord Genuity upped their price objective on shares of InMode from $80.00 to $95.00 and gave the company a buy rating in a report on Thursday, May 6th.
-Zacks Investment Research downgraded shares of InMode from a strong-buy rating to a hold rating in a report on Tuesday, April 13th.
-Finally, Needham & Company LLC upped their price objective on shares of InMode from $94.00 to $119.00 and gave the company a buy rating in a report on Monday.
-One equities research analyst has rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
-The stock currently has an average rating of Buy and a consensus target price of $100.17.

 About InMode